tesshuflower/samples/policy/README.md

 backup.ttl                                  | Used by the [oadp-hdr-app-backup](./policies/oadp-hdr-app-backup.yaml) policy.
 Defines the expiration time for the backups. backup.nsToBackup                           | Used by the [oadp-hdr-app-backup](./policies/oadp-hdr-app-backup.yaml) policy.
 Defines the list of namespaces to backup.
 It backs up all resources from these namespaces, including the PV and PVC used by the applications running in these namespaces. restore.restorePVs                          | Used by the [oadp-hdr-app-restore](./policies/oadp-hdr-app-restore.yaml) policy.
-Set to `true` if the bacup to restore had used `backup.snapshotVolumes:true`, should be set to `false` otherwise. restore.backupName                          | Used by the [oadp-hdr-app-restore](./policies/oadp-hdr-app-restore.yaml) policy.
-Sets the name of the backup to restore from, for example `acm-app-<volumeSnapshotLocation>-managed-cls-name-20230309143503`. restore.nsToRestore                         | Used by the [oadp-hdr-app-restore](./policies/oadp-hdr-app-restore.yaml) policy.
-Defines the list of namespaces to restore from the backup file. restore.storage.config.name                 | Used by the [oadp-hdr-app-restore](./policies/oadp-hdr-app-restore.yaml) policy.
+Set to `true` if the bacup to restore had used `backup.snapshotVolumes:true`, should be set to `false` otherwise. restore.storage.config.name                 | Used by the [oadp-hdr-app-restore](./policies/oadp-hdr-app-restore.yaml) policy.
 Restore storage config map resource name [class mapping](https://velero.io/docs/main/restore-reference/#changing-pvpvc-storage-classes), used when the source cluster has a different storage class than the restore cluster.
 You can optionally change the default value `storage-class-acm-app`. restore.mappings                            | Used by the [oadp-hdr-app-restore](./policies/oadp-hdr-app-restore.yaml) policy and in conjunction with the  `restore.storage.config.name`.
 Defines the data for the storage config map resource name.